-In the exit path $\infty$-category (\Cref{dfn:exit of span}), vertical faces will remain non-invertible, low faces will become simplices in $\mathscr{M}$, and upper faces in $\mathscr{N}$.
-Writing `$d_i(\gamma)$ is vertical', etc., is slightly abusive, since whether a face is vertical, low or upper depends stongly on the exit index.
-This should not cause any confusion because we do not use these adjectives in any other context.
-We took them from \cite{eilenberg1950semi}, where they were used in a similar context.
+The terms `low' and `upper' are borrowed from \cite{eilenberg1950semi}.
+In the exit path $\infty$-category of \Cref{dfn:exit of span} below, vertical faces will remain non-invertible, low faces will become simplices in ${M}$, and upper faces in ${N}$.
+Writing `$d_i(\gamma)$ is vertical', etc., is slightly redundant as well as abusive, since these properties depend only on $i$ and $j$.